hannesdelbeke/maya-module-template/README.md

 - Add a LICENSE

 ### Module

+A module let's you change the Maya environment, without changing your Maya installation.
+e.g. add resources, plugins, environment paths, ...

 - the MyModule directory contains the module files.
 - the icons, plug-ins, presets, and scripts subdirectories are the default directories that Maya expects to find in a module.
 You can choose to use different directories or multiple directories in your module, but you will need to specify these in the (.mod) module description file.
   - Add any icons used in your add-on to the icons directory